-The Kodak Brownie Hawkeye camera was made for 620 medium format film, which is no longer commercially available.
+The Kodak Brownie Hawkeye camera was made for 620 medium format film, which is no longer commercially available, but does exist in small runs (and new rolls at ebay)at a premium price.
 Don’t be troubled by this, as 120 film is still available, and is exactly the same as 620 film, the only difference is in the size of the spools.
 I’ll explain how you can easily modify 120 film to work in your Hawkeye.

 As usual, I went overboard on this review, and it’s going to cover two long pages.
 This page will focus on the following, each with its own section;

 This review will cover the Kodak Brownie Hawkeye flash model from the 1950s.
 Kodak made this style Hawkeye camera without flash compatibility from 1949-1951.
 The flash compatible units were produced from 1950-1961, and were sold by themselves, or in an “outfit” which included a flash unit, film, batteries, bulbs and of course the camera.

 Section one, Specifications.